sismondi99/Robot_mobile-project/README.md

 of 10 objects scattered in the environment, then bring them back one by one to a place where they will need to be stored.

-We use "arrow key of the keyboard" to move the robot
+There is differents states : one to move the robot and another to move robot arm and pickup object

-And there is differents states : one to move the robot and another to pickup object
+We use "arrow key of the keyboard" to move the robot and robot arm

 We can change the camera view with the keyboard button "Alt"